rricharz/Tek4010/README.md

 	-hidecursor	hides the cursor.
 Do not set while using GIN mode.

+	-wait n		Close window n seconds after completion of "command".
+			It does not make sense to use -noexit together with -wait.

 **APL mode**

 If tek4010 is called with the -APL argument, a Tektronix 4013 and Tektronix 4015 is emulated